barn2plugins/document-library-lite/readme.txt

 == Changelog ==

-= 1.2.0 =
+= 1.3.0 =
-Release date 11 December 2025
+Release date 14 July 2026

-* Dev: Enhanced AJAX request security with proper nonce verification
+* New: Added the HelpScout beacon
-* Dev: Added input sanitization to prevent XSS attacks
+* New: Added the block editor to the single document page
-* Dev: Added premium options and changed the design structure
+* New: Added Grid layout, Content length and Image size features from the Pro version
-* Dev: Updated internal libraries and tested up to WordPress 6.9
+* Dev: Updated the internal libraries and tested up to latest WordPress version
-* Fix: Fixed IDOR (Insecure Direct Object Reference) vulnerabilities

 See changelog.txt for more details.